 Ice can stiffen gum and make it less sticky.
 Once all the chewed gum has been removed using your fingers, place ice cubes in a freezer bag and place that bag on top of the remaining gum until it stiffens.
 Remove the gum gently with an old toothbrush and scrape away any remaining pieces with it.

-You can also use white vinegar, the multipurpose House Cleaning solution of every home.
+You can also use white vinegar, the multipurpose house cleaning solution of every home.
 In a small saucepan, heat the vinegar.
 Dip a toothbrush in hot water and scrub the stained garment with it.

 How to Remove Gum from Carpet

 To weaken the gum and make it easier to remove, you can use oil.
 While doing some House Cleaning chores, you can wait about 10 minutes after rubbing the gum all over with an oil-soaked cloth.
 Carefully peel it up with a butter knife.
 To make sure the oil doesn’t damage the carpet or upholstery, test it on an inconspicuous area first.
-Then, clean the sticky area with House Cleaning dish soap and warm water afterward to remove any residue.
+Then, clean the sticky area with dish soap and warm water afterward to remove any residue.

 How to Remove Gum from Shoes

 Take a glance at the sidewalk the next time you go for a walk.
-When you arrive home before accomplishing your House Cleaning routine and discover you’ve picked up a chewy hitchhiker, spray it with some WD-40 and wipe it down.
+When you arrive home before accomplishing your house cleaning routine and discover you’ve picked up a chewy hitchhiker, spray it with some WD-40 and wipe it down.
 The spray will dissolve the gum in about a minute, making it easy to remove with a rag or paper towel.